top of page

 Kneeling Protestors

 I am no longer accepting the things I cannot change.
-I am changing the things I cannot accept ― Angela Y. Davis
+I am changing the things I cannot acceptʉۥ Angela Y. Davis

 People ready for change

-BMHA Nashville seeks to create supportive communities and provide valuable mental health knowledge and resources that play a role in the transformation of our society.
+Black Mental Health Village seeks to create supportive communities and provide valuable mental health knowledge and resources that play a role in the transformation of our society.
 We aim to encourage and empower the next generation of Black mental health providers and community leaders!

 Using our strategic partnerships, support groups, and evidence-based research, we aim to highlight the mental health needs of Black people & address their concerns by leveraging collaboration between organizations doing the work and people who are passionate about creating a change.